fabijaramillo/fabijaramillo/README.md

 - 🏡'Lives in Colombia "Popayan - Cauca"
 - 💡  I like to explore new technologies and develop software solutions and quick hacks.
 - 🎓  I am currently studying computer engineering and I am in the ninth semester.[Institución Universitaria Colegio Mayor del Cauca](http://unimayor.edu.co/web/)
+- ✉️  You can shoot me an email at fabianjaramillo@unimayor.edu.co!
+I'll try to respond as soon as I can.
 <br>

 ## Proyectos Desarrollados